TheHive-Project/docs/docs/thehive/operations/migration.md

                            migration only audits with this objectType (case, case_artifact, case_task, ...)
   --exclude-audit-objectTypes <value>
                            don't migration audits with this objectType (case, case_artifact, case_task, ...)
+  --case-number-shift <value>
-Accepted date formats are "yyyyMMdd[HH[mm[ss]]]" and "MMdd" The Format for duration is: <length> <unit>.
+                           transpose case number by adding this value Accepted date formats are "yyyyMMdd[HH[mm[ss]]]" and "MMdd" The Format for duration is: <length> <unit>.
 Accepted units are: